 - Select Settings from the drop-down menu.

-- Type the word PDF in the Search settings bar, then click on Content settings under Privacy.
+- Type the word PDF in the Search settings bar, then click on Content settings under Privacy and security.

 NOTE We recommend updating Google Chrome when available to ensure you have the most up to date settings listed above.
 If you are using an older version and do not have the settings listed above, type chrome://plugins into the address bar at the top, then scroll down the list of plugins until you locate Chrome PDF Viewer.
 Finally, click Disable to allow your PDF files to open in Adobe Reader.

 In Windows 10, Microsoft Edge is the default PDF Viewer.
 Unfortunately, this will prevent you from logging into your eBook.
 In order to ensure your eBooks are opening correctly, follow these steps:

-- Open the Windows Start Menu and click on Settings.
+- Open the Windows Start Menu and click on the gear for Settings.

-- Select Default Apps on the left 4.
+- Select Default Apps on the left.
 Scroll down and select Choose default Apps by file type.